Rental Move-In Cost Points|Turning Several Months' Rent into Cashback by Card

 Rental Move-In Cost Points — How to Turn "Several Months' Rent" into Cashback

-The move-in costs of a rental contract — deposit, key money, agency fee, advance rent, fire insurance — add up to several months' rent, a large outlay.
+The move-in costs of a rental contract — deposit (shikikin), key money (reikin), agency fee, advance rent, fire insurance — add up to several months' rent, a large outlay.
 That's exactly why working on the payment method can capture sizable cashback: it's a scene where points pay off.
-For example, if you can pay hundreds of thousands of yen of move-in costs with a cashback credit card, even 1% returns several thousand yen.
+For example, if you can pay hundreds of thousands of yen of move-in costs with a cashback credit card, a meaningful return comes back.
 A move is the moment when arranging your payment method is most worthwhile.

 That said, rental-cost points aren't "just pay by card and you're done."
 Before signing, it's crucial to nail down whether the real-estate company accepts card payment, whether a surcharge is added, whether you can choose your own fire insurance, and whether monthly rent can be made cashback-eligible.
 If the surcharge exceeds the cashback rate, you can actually lose.
-This article, from a total-cost view, organizes the cashback points of rental costs, how to choose a payment method, fire insurance, making rent and renewal fees cashback-eligible, and mistakes.
+This article, from a total-cost view, organizes the cashback points of rental costs, how to choose a payment method, making rent cashback-eligible, fire insurance, renewal fees, and mistakes.
 For the whole move see the moving guide, for card choice the card ranking guide.

 The Breakdown of Move-In Costs and "Where You Can Earn Cashback"